Legal Aid Alberta may provide representation for the following areas of criminal law:

 When you contact Legal Aid Alberta's Legal Services Centre, an assessment will be completed to determine the best service option for your legal issue.
 Legal Aid Alberta will appoint a lawyer to represent you if you fall within our financial eligibility guidelines and your legal issue is within our scope of service.

 Legal Aid Alberta uses a number of criteria when selecting a lawyer to represent you, which may include the severity of the charge and the court location.
-Legal Aid Alberta appoints lawyers from the private bar and the Criminal Resolution Office.
+Legal Aid Alberta may appoint a lawyer from the private bar or a lawyer from our Adult Criminal Law Office.

-Legal Aid Alberta's Criminal Resolution Office provides early resolution to lower-level criminal offences and serve clients throughout Alberta.
-Eligible clients are referred to the Criminal Resolution Office through Legal Aid Alberta's Legal Services Centre.
+Legal Aid Alberta provides early resolution to lower-level criminal offences and serve clients throughout Alberta.
+Eligible clients are referred through Legal Aid Alberta's Legal Services Centre.